Sound Value Iteration for Simple Stochastic Games: Sound value iteration for stochastic games without end components

 We construct the strategies recursively, building on the correctness of the strategies with shorter horizon.
 To achieve this, the $(k+1)$st strategy makes one optimal choice in the first step and then mimics the $k$th strategy, i.e.\ for a path $sa\rho$ starting with state $s$ and chosen action $a$, afterwards we have $\pi_{k+1}((sa)\rho)=\pi_k(\rho)$.
 As base case, when $k=0$ we choose an arbitrary action, because all actions are 0-step optimal.
 Formally,

 For histories longer than $k+1$, the definition is irrelevant and can be arbitrary as we shall only consider $(k+1)$-step optimality.
-These strategies yield correct over-/under-approximations in the sense of Thm.~\ref{thm:svi-sg-ecfree} below, lifting Thm.~\ref{thm:svi-mc}.
-Formally, this is stated as Lem.~\ref{lem:svi-sg-ecfree} in App.~\ref{app:proofs_sec3}, with constant bounds $\glb,\gub$, as opposed to the generally variable bounds of Thm.~\ref{thm:svi-sg-ecfree}.
+These strategies yield correct over-/under-approximations in the sense of Theorem~\ref{thm:svi-sg-ecfree} below, lifting Theorem~\ref{thm:svi-mc}.
+Formally, this is stated as Lemma~\ref{lem:svi-sg-ecfree} below, with constant bounds $\glb,\gub$, that we generalize to variable bounds in Theorem~\ref{thm:svi-sg-ecfree}.